wso2-extensions/identity-outbound-auth-github/docs/README.md

 ## Building From the Source

-Follow the steps given below to build the Salesforce EI Inbound Endpoint from the source code:
+Follow the steps given below to build the Github authenticator from the source code:

 1. Get a clone or download the source from [Github](https://github.com/wso2-extensions/identity-outbound-auth-github).
 2. Run the following maven command from the `identity-outbound-auth-github` directory: `mvn clean install`.